 - 7.2.1 When semi-finals or finals are scheduled but not played in a round robin format, the fixture winner will be determined as the team/club from the fixture, with the highest number of points. - 7.2.1.1 If a winner still cannot be determined, then it will be based on 'who-beat-who' and if this is equal (eg two round robin games) then net run rate). - 7.2.1.2 Where the competition has two pools of play which does or does not involve cross over play, the competition will be decided by the team with the highest number of points (and if equal then net run rate). - 7.2.2 Reserve Days which are scheduled for a final or semi-final can be applied by CA, but only if scheduled from the start of the season. - 7.2.2.1 If a final or semi-final commences but has no result be either natural result of Duckworth Lewis, then a reserve day can be utilised, but only if this reserve date was in the originally released calendar.
-A new match would commence on that day.
+A new match would commence on the reserve day. - 7.2.3 In any limited over semi-final or final that results with the scores tied, a Super Over will determine the winner as per 7.3 guidelines. - 7.2.4 If a competition has no play, any associated trophies/individual awards will not be awarded.